 When do you eat it?
 Mamaligeh, also spelled mamaliga, is a Romanian specialty.
 Jews typically served it with dairy meals–with cheese and butter.
 It’s traditionally cut with a string, stretched taut.

 What’s it like?
 This Hungarian Jewish blogger asserts, “There is no better winter food.”
-My friend Michael Carasik says, “Your family will love it as long as you don’t tell them it is more or less the same thing as grits.”
+We’ve also heard, “Your family will love it as long as you don’t tell them it is more or less the same thing as grits.”

 What’s that mean?
 Almond bread.
 Some pronounce it mandelbrot.
 (Yes, like the mathematician who invented fractals.)